BESS Workgroup

 This is also known as "non-revertive" behavior, as opposed to the

-Designated Forwarder election procedures [RFC7432] that are
+DF election procedures [RFC7432] that are always revertive

-always revertive (because the winner PE of the default Designated
+(because the winner PE of the default Designated

 e.
 The procedures described in this document support single-active Single-Active